 |Music Fees: Private Music Lessons

 Voice, piano, composition, organ, or other on-campus instruments, per semester (includes practice fee)

 A complete listing of fees can be found in the Academic Catalog .

-A student may choose to enroll in the Moody Bible Institute Student Health Insurance Plan or be covered by another insurance plan.
-If a student chooses another insurance plan, he or she must provide Moody with evidence that insurance coverage is in effect by submitting a completed Waiver of Insurance form and a copy of both sides of the current insurance card once each school year, prior to the fall semester (or the first semester of the school year during which the student is enrolled).
+All students required to have coverage will be automatically enrolled in and charged the Individual Moody Student Health Insurance Plan premium and will remain on that plan unless we receive a waiver form.
+If a student chooses to be covered under another insurance plan, the student must provide Moody with evidence that insurance is in effect by submitting a completed Student Insurance Waiver through his or her student portal.
+This form must be submitted with a copy of both sides of their current insurance card every semester in which the student is enrolled.

 - Full-time status